IsitaB/messing-with-ML/TensorflowSetup.md

 $ pip install ipykernel
 $ python -m ipykernel install --name <venv_name>
 ```

+You will now be able to run jupyter notebook cells with the packages installed to your conda venv\
 Read more about this here: https://janakiev.com/blog/jupyter-virtual-envs/
 ## Tensorflow Installation
 ```